lexicalunit/spellbot/README.md

 - Add Reactions

 As for the SpellTable API authorization token, you'll have to talk to the SpellTable developers.
-You can join their Discord server by [becoming a SpellTable patron][spelltable-patron].
+Come join us on the
+[SpellTable Discord server][spelltable-discord].

 By default SpellBot will use sqlite3 as its database.
 You can however choose to use another database by providing a [SQLAlchemy Connection URL][db-url].
 This